Personal Experiences, Informational Resources, and More - Books, Podcasts, and Videos Addressing Family Violence

 • Dr. van der Kolk uses recent scientific advances to show how trauma literally reshapes both boy and brain, compromising suffers’ capacities for pleasure, engagement, self-control, and trust.

-No bad Parts: Healing Trauma and Restoring Wholeness with the Internal family Systems Model by Dick Schwartz, Ph.D (2021)
+No Bad Parts: Healing Trauma and Restoring Wholeness with the Internal family Systems Model by Dick Schwartz, Ph.D (2021)

 • You’ll learn why IFS (internal family systems) has been so effective in areas such as trauma recovery, addiction therapy, and depression treatment, and how this new understanding of consciousness has the potential to radically change our lives.